rust-lang/rfcs/text/3366-diagnostic-attribute-namespace.md

 ## The `#[diagnostic::on_unimplemented]` attribute

 This section describes the syntax of the `on_unimplemented` attribute and additionally how it is supposed to work.
 The specification of this attribute is partially provided as example and motivation for the `#[diagnostic]` attribute namespace.
-In addition it is provided to give this RFC a
+In addition it is provided to give this RFC a concrete use, such that we not only define an empty attribute namespace.

 ```rust
 #[diagnostic::on_unimplemented(